NielsMasdorp/Speculum-Android/README.md

 4. Go to [Forecast.io](https://developer.forecast.io/) and register
 5. Go to [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) and register for a browser key (this is optional, only do this if you want to have the mirror show a maps view of your home on command)
 6. Create a `keys.xml` file in `/res/values/` (sample found below these steps)
-7. Add your latitude and longitude to the URL in `Constants.java` (sample also found below these steps)
 7. Run on device or generate .APK
 8. Turn on "Stay Awake" in Developer Options on your device
-8. If you turned on voice recognition change the Text to Speech language to English in the language options on your device
+9. If you turned on voice recognition change the Text to Speech language to English in the language options on your device

 Example `keys.xml`
 ====